 The visits and the letters go on and on for weeks, back and forth, give and take, love sworn and taken: “Oh Clarinda!
 Tell me, were you studious to please me last night?
 I am sure you did it to transport.
 How rich am I who have such a treasure as you!
 You know me; you know how to make me happy, and you do it most effectually.”

 In the end, dearest Clarinda was not so often “most effectually” physical as Burns desired her to be.
 He began to look elsewhere for satisfaction.
-By late February, he found refuge in the arms of a servant girl named Jenny Clow (she would bear him a son nine months later) and in March, Burns left Edinburgh and returned to the village of Mauchline, where his old lover Jean Armour awaited his arrival.
-He described their reunion in a letter: “I have taken her to my arms.
-I have given her a mahogany bed.
+By late February, he found refuge in the arms of a servant girl named Jenny Clow (she would bear him a son nine months later) and in March, Burns left Edinburgh and returned to his old lover Jean Armour, who was also pregnant with Burns’ child.
+Robert described their reunion in a letter: “I have taken her to my arms.
+I have given her a . mahogany bed.
 I have given her a guinea and I have f—ed her till she rejoiced with joy unspeakable and full of glory.”
 The couple was married a month later.

-Alone once again in Edinburgh and fed up with her imposed widowhood, Agnes sailed to Jamaica, seeking reconciliation with her husband.
+Alone once again in Edinburgh and fed up with her imposed widowhood, Nancy sailed to Jamaica, seeking reconciliation with her husband.
 Upon arrival, she discovered that her husband James had taken up with a mixed-race mistress and fathered a child.
-Agnes returned to Scotland where she ended her days, as described by Sir Walter Scott, “old, charmless, and devout.”
+Nancy returned to Scotland where she ended her days, as described by Sir Walter Scott, “old, charmless, and devout.”

 Burns composed one final poem for Agnes in 1791 and sent it to her just before she sailed to Jamaica; it would be become one of his most well-known, titled Ae Fond Kiss:

 Had we never loved sae kindly,

 Never met – or never parted,